-April 5, 1975: The day Nastase nearly forfeited his match but then returned to beat Rosewall
+April 5, 1975: The day Ilie Nastase nearly forfeited but returned to beat Ken Rosewall

 Each day, Tennis Majors takes you back in time to an important moment in tennis history.
 On April 5, 1975, Ilie Nastase displayed some of his most famous antics against the Australian legend Ken Rosewall before winning in three sets in Arizona

 On this day, April 5, 1975, in Tucson, Arizona, Ilie Nastase displayed some of his most famous antics, against the Australian legend Ken Rosewall.
 Trailing 6-3, 5-4, the Romanian pretended to forfeit the match after a controversial line call, but after having nearly left the court, he finally resumed the match, and won (3-6, 7-5, 6-2), having broken his opponent’s momentum.

 The players: Ilie Nastase and Ken Rosewall

 - Ilie Nastase – tennis’ original bad boy aka “Nasty”